thingsboard/thingsboard.github.io/_includes/docs/reference/coap-api.md

 - Save the "[rpc-response.json](/docs/reference/resources/rpc-response.json)" file to your PC;

-- In the second terminal window simulate send a response from the device to the server:
+- In the second terminal window simulate sending a response from the device to the server:

 {% if docsPrefix == null or docsPrefix == "pe/" %}
 ```shell